Mukthiteja/Secure-VPN/README.md

 .\build\Release\customvpn.exe --mode=client
 ```

-On connect, the server returns a greeting; the client sends a small message and reads the echo.
-This is a placeholder for the data plane.
+Day 2+: On connect, a tunnel handshake occurs and the client sends a framed payload; the server echoes it.
+From Day 3, payloads are application-encrypted (AES-256-CBC + HMAC-SHA256) on top of TLS.

 ## Project Layout
 - `CMakeLists.txt` root build file